kube-bind/kube-bind/docs/content/setup/helm.md

 ## Quick Start

-**Important**: Current version of kube-bind uses application-level redirect (HTTP 302) to CLI.
-Your ingress controller must support this behavior.

 ## Prerequisites & Setup Guides

 The following prerequisites are required.
 Click the links below for detailed setup instructions: